Kurento/kurento/source/features/logging.rst

    Log files in this folder are rotated, and old files will get eventually deleted when new ones are created.
 This helps with preventing that log files might end up filling all available disk space.

-Each line in a log file has a fixed structure:
+Each line in the log files has a fixed structure:

 .. code-block:: text

    {DateTime} {PID} {ThreadID} {Level} {Component} {FileLine} {Function} {Object}? {Message}

-- ``{DateTime}``: Date and time of the logging message, in :wikipedia:`ISO 8601` Extended Notation, with a seconds fraction of six decimal places.
+- ``{DateTime}``: Date and time of the logging message, in :wikipedia:`ISO 8601` Extended Notation, with six decimal places for the seconds fraction.
 For example: *2018-12-31T23:59:59,999999*.
 - ``{PID}``: Process Identifier of *kurento-media-sever*.
 - ``{ThreadID}``: Thread ID from which the message was issued.
 For example: *0x0000111122223333*.
 - ``{Level}``: Logging level.
 This value typically will be *INFO* or *DEBUG*.
 If unexpected error situations happen, the *WARN* and *ERROR* levels will contain information about the problem.